michael-sumner/go-make-things/content/articles/2021/2021-01-19-the-spread-operator-in-vanilla-js.md

 I personally prefer to use methods like `Array.from()`, `Array.concat()`, and `Object.assign()` over the spread operator for things like this.
 I find that it makes the intent of your code more clear and obvious.

 But you will see this approach used in code, so it's worth understanding how it works.

+## Browser Compatibility

+The spread syntax works in all modern browsers, but not IE. It cannot be polyfilled.

+However, with [Microsoft dropping support for IE in their own web apps this summer](https://techcommunity.microsoft.com/t5/microsoft-365-blog/microsoft-365-apps-say-farewell-to-internet-explorer-11-and/ba-p/1591666), I'm ready to do that same.